 The former president could not be reached for comment.

 The New York Society Library said its ledger showed that in October of 1789, Washington borrowed one book on international law and another that contained transcripts of debates in Britain’s House of Commons.
 Both were due on November 2, 1789, but there is no indication that either book was ever returned.
 If the allegations are true, this would mean that that, setting aside the value of the items themselves, and adjusting for inflation, Washington currently owes about $100,000 in late fees.

 According to its website, the New York Society Library was formed in 1754, and served as the first Library of Congress when New York was the capital.
 The ledger from that time period was lost for many years, but was rediscovered in the 1930s.
 It shows that many “founding fathers” besides Washington used the Library at that time, including Alexander Hamilton, John Jay, and Aaron Burr.
 According to the ledger, they all got their books back on time, but not the Father-in-Chief.

-There may be some dispute as to how much Washington owes -- the New York Daily News (source of the image above) said it was $300,000 in today's dollars, but it did not explain how it got that number.
-The amount of the fine Washington would have been faced with was described as "a few pennies per day."
-Since the books have been overdue now for 80,521 days, and assuming "a few" means five, Washington would now owe a total of $4026.05 in late fees.
+There may be some dispute as to how much Washington owes—the New York Daily News said it was $300,000 in today’s dollars, but it did not explain how it got that number.
+The amount of the fine Washington would have been faced with was described as “a few pennies per day.”
+Since the books have been overdue now for 80,521 days, and assuming “a few” means five, Washington would now owe a total of $4026.05 in late fees.
 For the sake of simplicity and in the interests of me getting at least some sleep tonight, I am just going to note that $4026.05 in 1790 dollars would be the equivalent of $98,288.33 today: